m-jahn/ShinyMC/README.md

 - Display of optical density (OD at 680 and 720 nm wavelength)
 - Display of growth rate calculated from OD, based on either interval growth rates (batch and continuous cultivation) or frequency of dilutions (continuous)
-- Display of temperature, light intensity, and other sensor measurements such as CO2
+- Display of temperature, light intensity, and other sensor measurements such as offgas
 - All charts are interactive R Shiny modules and can be adjusted by sliders, check boxes and many other parameters

 ### Structure